Jia Baoyu: Introduction

 The first chapter describes how one piece of stone was left over from when the Wall of Heaven was repaired by the Goddess Nüwa.
-That stone, changed into a piece of luminous jade, is given a chance (as requested by itself) to learn the emptiness of human existence and the impermanence of human life by following another incarnation who is to be Jia Baoyu.
+That stone, changed into a piece of luminous jade, is given a chance (as requested by itself) to learn from the human existence and the impermanence of human life by following another incarnation who is to be Jia Baoyu.

 Baoyu is thus born with a magical piece of jade in his mouth.
 His name, which literally means "precious jade", was given him in honor of this.
 The jade and Baoyu share a mystical link, and the Cheng-Gao version ends after the jade is lost for good and Baoyu himself disappears.
-Lin Daiyu was a fairy flower (known as the Jiang Zhu Cao), was later incarnated as Daiyu to pay back her “debt of tears" to Jia Baoyu, who watered and gave life to the flower.

 Baoyu is portrayed as having little interest in learning the Confucian classics, much to the despair of his father, Jia Zheng.
 He would rather spend his time reading or writing poetry and playing with his numerous female relations.
 He is by-nature very compassionate and thoughtful (perhaps as a juxtaposition onto the other male characters in the novel).

+Lin Daiyu was a fairy flower (known as the Jiang Zhu Cao), was later incarnated as Daiyu to pay back her “debt of tears" to Jia Baoyu, who watered and gave life to the flower.

 Baoyu's romance and relationship with Lin Daiyu and Xue Baochai forms one of the novel's main plot lines.
 However, there are many other women who play an important part in his life.
 In particular, he is a darling of his grandmother, who dotes on him and occasionally shields him from his father.
 His principal maids are also worthy of note.

 The crater Pao-yu on asteroid 433 Eros was named after him.